nghianguyentek/psychology/jean-piaget/cognitive-theory/stages.md

 ### Egocentrism

-Thinking everyone sees, thinks, and feels just the self does.
+Think everyone sees, thinks, and feels just the self does; thus cannot take the perspectives of others.

-## Concrete operational stage
+## Concrete operational

 7-11 years